-Wow – what a spring we’ve had because in three months there has been A TRIO OF TERRIFIC BLOCKBUSTERS – IRON MAN THREE, STAR TREK INTO DARKNESS and MAN OF STEEL.
+What a spring we’ve had because in three months there has been A TRIO OF 2013 BLOCKBUSTERS to excite and thrill us.

-Looking back at the films that were released this spring, I’ve felt compelled to write about how wonderful I thought they were and how nice it is to see big, commercial movies being so very well made by talented, visionary film-makers.
+Looking back at A TRIO OF 2013 BLOCKBUSTERS that have been released this spring, I’ve felt compelled to write about how wonderful I thought they were and how nice it is to see big, commercial movies being so very well made by talented, visionary film-makers.

 But that wasn’t all.
 A collection of great actors were assembled for the other key parts – Guy Pearce, Rebecca Hall, James Badge Dale, Ty Simpkins, William Sadler and a truly gob-smacking Ben Kingsley, making this film one of the highlights of my movie-going year so far.
 So if you didn’t see it on its cinema release, then make a point of buying the DVD or Blu-ray when it comes out in September, you will not be disappointed.